ellenpham/API-Webserver-LocalTourBooking/readme.md

     - Register/Log in
     - Create/View/Update their own account with full privileges
     - Deactivate their own account
-    - View a tour guide account with limited access to information
+    - View an active tour guide account with limited access to information
     - View tours
+    - Create a booking to an available tour
     - Create/View/Update/Delete a tour booking with full privileges (assuming that the privilege to Delete complies with a cancellation policy based on mutual agreement)
     - Create/View/Update/Delete their own reviews with full privileges (can only review the tours they have booked)
     - View other tourists' reviews